 Clinical Librarian and Graduate Medical Education Specialist, Health Sciences Library

-As the Clinical Librarian and Graduate Medical Education Specialist, Ms. Wright will explore and implement training for UNC Hospitals’ residents; handle patient-related information retrieval and the critical appraisal of evidence; provide expert-mediated searching and synthesized answers in response to advanced requests; offer effective and innovative client-centered education services; and conduct individual and group consultations on information discovery, retrieval, and management.
+As the Clinical Librarian and Graduate Medical Education Specialist, Sarah Wright, MLS, implements training for UNC Hospitals’ residents; handles patient-related information retrieval and the critical appraisal of evidence; provides expert-mediated searching and synthesized answers in response to advanced requests; provides clinical information and evidence-based practice for bedside clinical rounds; offers effective and innovative client-centered education services; and conducts individual and group consultations on information discovery, retrieval, and management.

 Prior to this appointment, Ms. Wright was a User Services Librarian with the Health Sciences Library at UNC.
 She was previously the Director of Information Management and Clinical Pediatrics Librarian for the UNC Department of Pediatrics, as well as the Information Services Librarian at the Health Sciences Library at UNC; the Manager of the Medical Library at the Virginia Hospital Center in Arlington, Virginia; the Hospital Liaison/Medical Reference Librarian at the Himmelfarb Library at the George Washington University Medical Center in Washington, D.C.; and the Health Information Specialist at the Rural Information Center Health Service (RICHS) at the National Agricultural Library in Beltsville, MD.